-This can be useful if large overlong encodings are being used or maximum permutations have been selected, as these options may generate huge numbers of illegal encodings.
+This can be useful if large overlong encodings are being used or maximum permutations have been selected, as these settings may generate huge numbers of illegal encodings.

 Match / replace in list items

-These options control the replacement of characters within list items:
+These settings control the replacement of characters within list items:

 - Match character - Specify the character that will be replaced within each list item.
 Use a dummy character such as * in your list items, to indicate where replacements should occur.

 - Replace with encodings of - Specify the character for which illegal encodings will be derived, to replace the original match character within each list item.
 This setting can be specified using the ASCII character itself, or the two-digit hex code for the character.
 This is useful for specifying non-printable ASCII characters, such as null.

 This enables you to generate payloads based on blocks of a specified character or string.

 - Detect buffer overflow and other boundary condition vulnerabilities in software running in a native (unmanaged) context.

 - Exploit some logic flaws where input of a particular length bypasses input filters or triggers an unexpected code path.

 - Base string - The input string, from which the character blocks will be generated..